What is MoveMe?

 How can I sign up and how much does it cost?

 The cost of the classes is supported by Parkinsons.Me, which means that each class costs £5.00 per participant.
-Our current classes are fully subscribed, but If you would like to find out more or join our waiting list, please email us here.
+If you would like to join MoveMe, please email your contact details to us and we will get back to you.

 Tell me more